Centre was 'secretly' trying to give permanent residence to Rohingyas in Delhi: Sisodia | Politics

 The ruling AAP in Delhi slammed the Centre over the move and termed shifting of Rohingyas a ''big threat'' to national security and Delhiites, saying it will not allow it to happen at any cost.

-Bhardwaj said the prime minister may consider settling the refugees down in any of the BJP-ruled states if he wants.

 ''Give EWS flats, bungalows or whatever you want.
 We won't allow allocation of flats to them in Delhi at all,'' he added.
-PTI PK SRY
+According to an official document, there were several communications between the NDMC and Delhi government with regard to making arrangements for Rohingyas at EWS flats in Bakkarwala since August last year.

+As per the decisions taken at a meeting presided over by the chief secretary on July 29 this year, NDMC was directed to handover 240 EWS flats to FRRO after completion of water supply and other basic amenities. ''It was also decided that a detailed self contained note may be put up to bring the issue to the notice of the LG by the Delhi home department,” the official note read.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)